R&D Tax Credits FAQs

 There are many costs that are allowed to be included under the scheme, from PAYE staff salaries and subcontractor costs to prototypes and failed tenders.

 During your first R&D claim, HMRC understands that your R&D record keeping may not be as robust or clearly evidenced as it should be going forward.
-After your first claim, though, HMRC would like to see methodology behind your costs.
+After your first claim, though, HMRC would like to see methodology behind your qualifying R&D costs.
 This would include reasoning surrounding the amount of R&D time attributed against staff salaries, as well as in-depth project analyses with a demonstrated understanding of where R&D lies within your projects.

 Is the full cost of the innovative solution recoverable, or just the extra when compared against a standard installation?